-The Society of British and International Interior Design (SBID) members represent both commercial and residential sectors.
-We promote best practice and competence of the interior design profession to our members in the United Kingdom and around the world.
+The SBID’s members represent both commercial and residential sectors.
+Promoting best practice and competence of the interior design profession in the United Kingdom and around the world.
 The standards we create provide a route for professionals and trainees to improve career prospects and improve visibility by creating links between emerging talent and the interior design industry.

 SBID is active in 71 countries and is represented across the world through our members, partnerships and the promotion of British design and product supply.
 It also has ten regional offices and a franchise in Ukraine.

 Not only are SBID the representative for British interior design to the European Council of Interior Architects (ECIA), we are also the selected representative and industry-specific organisation for UK interior design linked with the Genesis Initiative led by Patron HRH Prince Michael of Kent which is supported by Parliamentarians across the House of Lords and Commons.

 Once a year, SBID also hosts an event at the House of Lords as part of it’s global Awards programme to celebrate and represent British design alongside international guests and influential top-tier professionals.

 SBID are the professional body accredited by the Minister of Universities 2012 and Department of Education to independently accredit a university degree course in interior design as fit-for-purpose, ensuring graduates are adequately prepared for the commercial environment.